NextronSystems/analysis-cockpit-manual/usage/glossary.rst

 are highly specific, like the HOSTNAME field.

-If your case uses many Dynamic Auto Case IDs, distinguishable by the leading uppercase “D”, then automatic event assignment is nearly impossible.
+If your case uses many Dynamic Auto Case IDs, distinguishable by the leading uppercase "D", then automatic event assignment is nearly impossible.
 In these cases, you should rather use a string conditions to group events into that case and assign new incoming events automatically.